Briddhi Lakshmi

-She was born in a noble family in Bettiah, in modern-day India and had a brother named Murāri Rāya.
-In 1712, she was brought to Nepal and then married to Ranajit Malla.
+She was born in a noble family in from the region around Bettiah, in modern-day India and had a brother named Murāri Rāya.
+In 1712, she was brought to Nepal and then married to the nine year old Ranajit Malla.
 Later during the reign of Ranajita Malla, she was popular among the people of the kingdom, however had no supporters among the nobility.
 Likewise, she also found herself replaced by Jaya Lakshmi, a who became a favourite concubine of Ranajit Malla.
 By the time she gave birth to a son in 1738, Jaya Lakshmi's eldest son had already reached maturity.
-This caused a crisis of succession in Bhaktapur which ended with Briddhi Lakshmi taking refuge in the town of Thimi.
+This caused a crisis of succession in Bhaktapur which ended with Briddhi Lakshmi first taking refuge in the town of Thimi and then later in Kathmandu.

-She was a prolific poet and songwriter in the Newar language.
-Only six of her works survive today, however, preserved by traditional singing groups in Thimi.
-Her poem, "𑐎 𑐏 𑐫𑐵 𑐩𑑂𑐫𑐾" (ka kha yā mye), which she composed when she and her infant's safety was compromised in the palace, is considered one of the greatest works in the Newar language.
+She was a prolific poet and songwriter in the Newar language; her poem, "𑐎 𑐏 𑐫𑐵 𑐩𑑂𑐫𑐾" (ka kha yā mye), an abecedarian lyric, is considered one of the greatest works in the Newar language.